When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Inspiring Tale About Love and Loss

 Ten-year-old Isaiah’s dad died last year, and he’s trying to help his little sister maintain a sense of normalcy.
-His mom is grieving and depressed, but with the help of his friends and community, Isaiah tries to find his feet again.
+His mom is grieving, but with the help of his friends, Isaiah tries to find his footing.

-This book is excellent for kids who enjoy poetry.
-Isaiah finds meaning in his father’s poetry, cultivating his love for the craft.
-Although the story is sometimes emotional, this book is a well-written portal to discussing tough topics like death and grief.
-It also highlights the value of community, warm sibling relationships, and wholesome male role models.
+This book is excellent for kids who enjoy poetry or creative writing.
+Isaiah finds meaning in his father’s journals, cultivating his love for the craft.
+Although the story is emotional, it is a safe portal to discuss tough topics like grief while highlighting the value of community.

 Product Specs